 Staff purchased two vapor torches for controlling weeds on hardscapes.
-These devices are connected to 10 lb propane tank and kill weeds by burning them.
+These devices are connected to 10-pound propane tank and kill weeds by burning them.
 It works best on young weeds that do not have deep root systems.
 They work best on hard surfaces such as concrete walks and pavers.

-The following is a list of commercial herbicides and a link to the products Safety Data Sheet that are used by Las Cruces Parks & Recreation Department:
+The following is a list of commercial herbicides and a link to the products Safety Data Sheet that are used by Las Cruces Parks and Recreation Department: